 The first step is to recognize those emotions; we can make that easier by anticipating them ahead of time.
 The exact emotions evoked in a given situation depend on how that situation relates to the values we hold most dear.
 Sometimes what sounds like a factual question is actually an expression of emotion.
 For example, “How can this be happening?” may not necessarily be a question about coronavirus epidemiology, but rather an expression of worry or fear.

 3. The Identity Conversation.
 At the core of every difficult conversation is what this situation means to us.
 The authors explain: “We conduct an internal debate over whether this means we are competent or incompetent, a good person or bad, worthy of love or unlovable.
-What impact might it have on our self-image and self-esteem, our future and our well-being?”
+What impact might it have on our self-image and self-esteem, our future, and our well-being?”

-And all this cuts both ways: the conversation involves both your identity as well as your partner’s.
+And all this cuts both ways: the conversation involves both your identity as well as your conversation partner’s.
 What does the outcome of the conversation mean to you?
 Taking stock of this ahead of time will prevent you from getting caught up and acting against your best judgment.

 In short, focusing on facts without feelings will only make the conversation worse.
 To best anticipate your partner’s feelings, it helps to think about their identity and how the situation may relate to their most important values.
-The subsequent sections review specific communication techniques that have been proven to help clinicians provide facts about challenging situations in a way that also addresses the underlying emotions.
+The subsequent sections review specific communication techniques that have been proven to help clinicians provide facts about challenging situations in a way that also addresses underlying emotions.

-Look at some of the dialogues in the resource, COVID ready communication.
+Look at some of the dialogues in the resource, COVID-ready communication.
 How do the three conversations surface?

 Regardless of the framework used, giving bad news is challenging for both the person delivering the news and the person receiving such news.
 Sometimes, a person receiving the news may react with anger, frustration, heightened anxiety, sadness, or another similarly intense emotion.
 Having a framework for your response in this moment can be helpful for demonstrating how much you care.
-The NURSE framework is one guide.
-A review of this concept is provided below with relevant examples; both “I wish” and “I wonder” statements can be helpful.
+The NURSE framework is one example; examples I provided below.
 Brainstorm 1-2 scenarios where you would use the NURSE framework in the context of COVID-19.